GreigHuth/greighuth.github.io/portfolio/_posts/2022-04-26-powergrab.md

 The whole project was implemented from scratch, we were given no boilerplate and limited direction for how each drone should specifically operate.
 I implemented systems to manage the Stations, control the Drones, and represent the Position of each drone on the map.

+As well as the code we were required to produce a comprehensive report detailing our implementation, you can have a look [here](https://raw.githubusercontent.com/GreigHuth/powergrab/master/ilp-report.pdf).

 ### The drones operated as follows: